Impact of Resonant Compton Scattering on Magnetar X-Ray Polarization with QED Vacuum Resonance: Full Model: Parameter Study

 These expressions represent the relative probabilities for photons to scatter between specific initial and final polarization states.
 Notably, regardless of the initial state, scattering tends to populate the X-mode (the polarization index $\alpha=2$) more efficiently.
-Since the original emission is X-dominated at low energies, RCS has limited effect there, whereas at higher energies (O-dominated) RCS transfers power to X, producing the characteristic high-energy rise of $P_{\rm L}$.
+Since the original emission is X-dominated at low energies, RCS has {a} limited effect there, whereas at higher energies (O-dominated) RCS transfers power to the {X-mode}, producing the characteristic high-energy rise of $P_{\rm L}$.
 The electron density mainly rescales $P_{\mathrm{L}}$, while the SR effects modulate its slope, particularly in the high-energy tail.
-Together, they reshape the polarization distribution and influence the energy at which mode switches occurs.
+Together, they reshape the polarization distribution and influence the energy at which mode switches {occur}.

 \paragraph{Thermal broadening.} Finally, Figure~\ref{fig:temperature} examines the role of plasma temperature $kT_e$ in shaping the flux and polarization spectra.
 For visibility, the flux panels are vertically rescaled.
-Compared to the single-velocity case, thermal motion only induces modest changes.
+Compared to the single-velocity case, thermal motion {induces only} modest changes.
 Unlike $\beta_0$, which parameterizes the bulk drift, increasing $kT_e$ only broadens the velocity distribution around $\beta_0$.
-This tends to average out the variation in Doppler effects over electron speeds, resulting in a behavior that closely resembles the single-velocity case at the same $\beta_0$.
+This tends to average out the variation in Doppler effects over electron speeds, resulting in {behavior} that closely resembles the single-velocity case at the same $\beta_0$.
 This is consistent with previous findings by \citet{Nobili2008a}.

+\paragraph{Power-law-like spectral component.} Previous Monte Carlo simulations of magnetar spectra show that repeated RCS can convert seed thermal photons into a non-thermal component \citep[e.g.,][]{Nobili2008a,Nobili2008b}.
+However, our single-scattering calculation is not originally designed to produce such a fully developed continuum, but it does capture the onset of spectral hardening by one resonant scattering.
+To quantify this effect, we fitted the calculated photon spectrum in the IXPE band with the blackbody-plus-power-law model,

+where $\dot N $ represents the total photon number flux, and $\dot N_{\rm{BB, PL}}$ are the contributions from the blackbody and power law component, respectively.
+For the representative $\xi_\tau=0.8$ case in Fig.~\ref{fig:twist}, the XSPEC fit gives $\Gamma_{\rm eff}\simeq 3.0$.
+The power law-like residual contributes only about $18\%$ of the integrated flux at $\sim 2$ keV and becomes dominant mainly above $\sim 6~{\rm keV}$.
+A local estimate of the residual slope, $-\mathrm{d}\ln\dot N_{\rm PL}/\mathrm{d}\ln E$, varies strongly across the band from order unity to higher than $4$, rather than forming a stable broad-band power law.
+We therefore interpret this component as a local hard excess produced by the onset of Comptonization, not as a self-consistent nonthermal continuum.
+Such a continuum requires higher-order, iterative resonant inverse Compton scatterings.
+We also note that the blackbody-plus-power-law decomposition is phenomenological; for some other soft-X-ray magnetar spectra, a two-temperature blackbody model can provide a comparably good fit. \citep[e.g.,][]{2026fireball}.